wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/wazuh-from-sources/wazuh-server/index.rst

 **Optional**.
 Install the following dependencies **only when compiling the CPython from sources**.
-Since v4.2.0, ``make deps`` will download an already built and installed portable version of CPython.
-Otherwise, running ``make deps`` along the ``PYTHON_SOURCE`` flag enabled will download the CPython sources.
+Since v4.2.0, ``make deps`` will download a portable version of CPython ready to be installed.
+Nevertheless, you can download the CPython sources adding the ``PYTHON_SOURCE`` flag when running ``make deps``.

-To install the dependencies needed to compile and build the CPython, follow these steps:
+To install the required dependencies to build the python interpreter, follow these steps:

 .. tabs::